jacobrluttrull/prod-diabetic-capstone/README.md

-# prod-diabetic-capstone
+# diabetes-tracker-capstone
-This is the prod version of my repo that will be used for my website
+My capstone project which is a simple diabetes tracker using ML model that I train